efimandreev0/DoomRPG-RE-vita/README.md

 1. Install [fluidsynth-lite](https://github.com/vitasdk/packages/tree/master/fluidsynth-lite) using `vdpm`.
 Please refer to "Porting libraries" section on Vita SDK's website for further instructions
 1. Run `build.sh` for a debug build, or add `-r` flag for a release build

+Note: You must have VERY OLD vitaGL and SDL2.
+Without that your game don't start, and been crashing.
+I used "vdpm SDL2" and "vdpm vitagl".
 ## Bug reporting

 If you find a bug, please send me an e-mail to dobes.jakub@gmail.com or open an issue here on github.